-Several important design improvements to the I&C systems are being made.
+The EC6 plant is an innovative design that improves upon the proven safety and performance of the CANDU 6 and incorporates important design improvements to meet Canadian and international new build requirements for Gen III plants.
+Several important design improvements to the I&C systems have been made.
 These enhancements and their benefits have been described.
 Collectively, all of these changes will enable higher plant performance, improve safety, reduce operator errors, and improve overall plant life-cycle economics.
-The EC6 plant is an innovative design that improves upon the proven safety and performance of the CANDU 6 and incorporates important design improvements to meet Canadian and international new build requirements for Gen III plants.